ins/UltimateScripts-Ps/README.md

 ---

-## Acknowledgement
-The image placing part is inspired by the Photos panel of [InVision LABS Craft](https://www.invisionapp.com/craft), but the starting point was the [Instagram Design Tools](https://github.com/iansilber/ig-design-tools).
+The image placing part was inspired by the Photos panel of [InVision LABS Craft](https://www.invisionapp.com/craft), but the starting point was the [Instagram Design Tools](https://github.com/iansilber/ig-design-tools).